pmichaillat/michez-rule/README.md

 # Has the Recession Started? - Code and Data

-This repository contains the code and data accompanying the paper "Has the Recession Started?", written by [Pascal Michaillat](https://pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Oxford Bulletin of Economics and Statistics](https://doi.org/10.1111/obes.12685) in April 2025.
+This repository contains the code and data accompanying the paper "Has the Recession Started?", written by [Pascal Michaillat](https://pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and forthcoming in the Oxford Bulletin of Economics and Statistics.

 ## Paper webpage